Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Method

 Before performing the full procedure, we construct a mask map of the DES Y3 survey area.
 The mask is applied to exclude regions outside the survey footprint, areas obscured by large foreground objects, and anomalous regions where image processing or photometry may be unreliable.
-We follow the general guidelines from \cite{DESgold} to use the SOF-based galaxy photometric catalog.\footnote{The condition to obtain the non-masked HEALPix pixels is as follows: $FLAGS\_FOREGROUND=0$ AND $FRACDET\_I>-1000$ AND $FRACDET\_G>-1000$ AND $FRACDET\_R>-1000$ AND $FRACDET\_Y>-1000$ AND $FRACDET\_Z>-1000$ AND $COVERAGE\_GRIZY>-1000$ AND $COVERAGE\_GRIZ>-1000$ AND $FLAGS\_BADREGIONS<4$} The mask map is generated using a HEALPix grid with NSIDE=4096, and galaxies within the masked regions are excluded from all subsequent analysis.
+We follow the general guidelines from \cite{DESgold} to use the SOF-based galaxy photometric catalog.\footnote{The condition to obtain the nonmasked HEALPix pixels is as follows: $FLAGS\_FOREGROUND=0$ AND $FRACDET\_I>-1000$ AND $FRACDET\_G>-1000$ AND $FRACDET\_R>-1000$ AND $FRACDET\_Y>-1000$ AND $FRACDET\_Z>-1000$ AND $COVERAGE\_GRIZY>-1000$ AND $COVERAGE\_GRIZ>-1000$ AND $FLAGS\_BADREGIONS<4$} The mask map is generated using a HEALPix grid with NSIDE=4096, and galaxies within the masked regions are excluded from all subsequent analysis.
+For the weak-lensing convergence maps, the Wiener and GLIMPSE reconstructions adopt different masking schemes.
+The Wiener map contains no masked regions, as its reconstruction algorithm interpolates over areas with no source galaxy detections.
+Although there are no source galaxies, it is valuable to retain the weak-lensing signal in these regions, as they represent reasonable interpolations from nearby pixels and may correspond to dark-matter-dominated structures with few or no galaxies.
+The GLIMPSE map is generated through a patch-based reconstruction that incorporates the mask into the final convergence map.
+Accordingly, for the GLIMPSE comparison, we use the combined mask of the GLIMPSE and galaxy convergence maps, whereas for the Wiener comparison, we apply only the mask from the galaxy convergence map.

-To build the galaxy convergence maps, we select the galaxies by applying various criteria; (1) the SOF i-band magnitude should be less than 22.7, (2) the star-galaxy identifier should give the highest probability of being a galaxy, (3) the object should not be located in the masked region.
-To avoid the contamination from the galaxies with large errors in photometry or photometric redshift, additional quality cuts are applied; the magnitude cut is set slightly shallower than the median survey depth.
+To build the galaxy convergence maps, we select the galaxies by applying various criteria: (1) the SOF \textit{i}-band magnitude should be less than 22.7, (2) the star-galaxy identifier should give the highest probability of being a galaxy, and (3) the object should not be located in the masked region.
+To avoid the contamination from the galaxies with large errors in photometry or photometric redshift, additional quality cuts are applied: the magnitude cut is set slightly shallower than the median survey depth.
 Including the objects that are too faint will increase the effect of observational systematics in the galaxy convergence maps.